Posts Tagged ‘acreages’

 • Clicking on Single Family Guidebook takes you to a publication entitled Your Purchase to Possession Guidebook.
 This guidebook is loaded with details and answers every question a new home purchaser might have.

-• If your new home is a condo, click on The Way Home Condominium Guide for a roadmap to the purchase process from first notion, through construction, possession, and after you move in.
+• If your new home is a condo, click on The Way Home Condominium Guide for a road map to the purchase process from first notion, through construction, possession, and after you move in.

 • The Care and Maintenance Guidebook provides a very comprehensive tour of the physical structure of a residence and what you can do to keep your home looking like new.